 Read: 2 Kings 4:2-4

-A. How God Erases Our Faith in Ourselves
+A. How does God Erase faith in Self?

-The Lord erased the widow’s faith through two questions asked by Elisha.
+The Lord erased the faith this widow had in herself through two questions asked by Elisha.

 I. What do you need?